PVC vs MDF vs Plywood Bathroom Cabinets: A Developer’s Guide to Specifying Bathroom Vanities

 PVC bathroom cabinets: Best for Humid Bathrooms and Busy Lifestyles

 If you live in a humid area or if splashes and spills are common in your bathroom, PVC panels are the superior choice.
 They are exceptionally resistant to moisture, so they won't warp, swell, or deteriorate over time, even in damp environments.
+And this kind of bathroom cabinet needs less maintenance, which makes it a great option for busy homeowners.

 MDF bathroom cabinets: Best for Smooth Finishes and Painted Designs